XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 ```
   category    => required: one of: application, usage, statistics, advertising
   cookieName  => required: name of your cookie
-  cookieValue => require: the value of your cookie
+  cookieValue => required: the value of your cookie
-  days        => optional: days to perist, default is 0 = session
+  days        => optional: days to persist, default is 0 = session
 ```

 example: